hallpaz/3dsystems20/docs/project.md.md

 Although we weren't much confident, we decided to run an optimization test using the texture of the scene and the euclidean distance as error s.
 We believe this is not a good
 <iframe width="560" height="315" src="https://www.youtube.com/embed/JXh1kySJtVg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The second and most promising approach we experimented was to try to match an arbitrary object to a specific silhouette.
+We started analyzing
 <iframe width="560" height="315" src="https://www.youtube.com/embed/EwVNQiyL6vU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Optimizing vertices positions